Yolinux.com

 The summary area interactive commands are always available in both

-lines of your display and will determine the position of messages and
+beginning lines of your display and will determine the position of

-These commands always impact just the ?current' window/field group.
+These commands always impact just the 'current' window/field

+group.
 See topic 4.
-ALTERNATE-DISPLAY Mode and the 'G' interactive command for
+ALTERNATE-DISPLAY Mode and the 'G' interac-

-alias) when operating in full-screen mode or the ?current' win-
+an alias) when operating in full-screen mode or the 'cur-

 This command affects two summary area lines.

-ing on the state of the '1' toggle and whether or not top is
+depending on the state of the '1' toggle and whether or not

-This command affects how the 't' command's Cpu States portion is
+This command affects how the 't' command's Cpu States por-

-shown.
-Although this toggle exists primarily to serve mas-
+tion is shown.
+Although this toggle exists primarily to

-sively-parallel SMP machines, it is not restricted to solely SMP
+serve massively-parallel SMP machines, it is not restricted

-and all cpu information is gathered in a single line.
-Other-
+is On and all cpu information is gathered in a single line.

-Note: If the entire summary area has been toggled Off for any window,
+Note: If the entire summary area has been toggled Off for any win-

-you would be left with just the message line.
-In that way, you will
+dow, you would be left with just the message line.
+In that way,

-have maximized available task rows but (temporarily) sacrificed the
+you will have maximized available task rows but (temporarily) sac-

-program name in full-screen mode or the ?current' window name when in
+rificed the program name in full-screen mode or the 'current' win-

 3c.
 TASK Area Commands